 Through a large portfolio of programs in Afghanistan, ICMA has promoted stability, civility, professional management, improved service delivery, and opportunities for women and youth—based on an underlying principle of building capacity at the local and national levels.

-ICMA has provided municipal finance certification training to professionals from Indonesia, Malaysia, the Philippines, Thailand, and Vietnam, using the World Bank’s interactive videoconferencing network.
+ICMA has provided municipal finance certification training to professionals from Indonesia, Malaysia, Mongolia, the Philippines, Thailand, and Vietnam, using the World Bank’s interactive videoconferencing network.
 And through a Professional Fellows Program funded by the U.S. Department of State, ICMA has facilitated partnerships focusing on sustainable communities and on the legislative process and governance between professionals from China, Indonesia, and Thailand and their counterparts in U.S. local governments.

 Following the 2004 tsunami in South Asia, ICMA helped the tsunami-ravaged coastal cities of Cuddalore and Nagapattinam, India, rebuild infrastructure, implement flood mitigation measures, and improve the availability of clean, reliable drinking water for residents.
 Through the Post Tsunami Recovery Program, ICMA facilitated a CityLinks partnership between the two municipalities and three Florida cities that offered experience in disaster management because of their vulnerability to hurricanes.